Ketamine

 4. Integration Sessions:

-• After our KAP dosing session, we will meet for multiple integration therapy
+- After our KAP dosing session, we will meet for an integration therapy

 5. Follow-up consultations with Journey Clinical:

-• After our first KAP session, Journey Clinical’s medical team schedules
+- After your second KAP session, Journey Clinical’s medical team will schedule

-regular follow ups with you to monitor outcomes and prescribe ketamine
+a follow up with you to monitor outcomes and prescribe ketamine

 Follow-up Consultations with Journey Clinical :